August 16th 2019

 I got on the plane to Heathrow, hired a car and drove to my brother and sister-in-laws place.
 I was looked after so well and felt very welcome.
 Early the next day I drove to Plymouth Hoe, it was all exciting.
 The crew were amazingly professional and welcomed me.
 I went down to look at the ‘pods’ the little booths where the 8 contestants were to paint.
 “Wow, so these are the pods” I said to nobody in particular then a very neurotic contestant said “quiet, I need silence” charmed by that I chatted briefly among the other contestants and checked out breakfast.

 The weather could have been described as interesting, dramatic or maybe challenging but the best word would have been hideous.
-I wasn’t required to replace anyone, my prayers that ‘neurotic woman’ would pull out, despite crying and having to be hugged and calmed down by the production team several times, went unanswered.
+Sadly for me all the contestants arrived and were keen to go so my services as reserve were not required.
 My chance at wildcard was the next day so I explored and sketched well out of the way of the film crews.
 All I should say about heat three was, the winner was my favourite, a chap with whom I had chatted at breakfast, he had no friends or family with him, no partner running around fetching him everything he needed, he just focused and painted and I was really pleased he was put through to the final three then chosen as overall winner of heat three.

 The program is due to be shown in October 2019 and can be seen on Sky tv and Channel 4